Toddler community & childcare: 16 - 35 months

 The goal of Many Rivers Montessori’s Toddler Community is to provide a home-like, loving environment where children’s abilities and needs are respected and met.
 “Help me to help myself” is the mantra of the growing toddler, and MRM's teachers closely observe your child in order to best meet this need.
-The classroom is capped at 12 students who, over the course of one or two years, grow together into a close-knit, caring community.
+The classroom is capped at 14 students, ten full day and four half-day.
+Over the course of one or two years, these children grow together into a close-knit, caring community.
 As required by the Association Montessori Internationale, there are two adults (Guide and assistant) in the environment at all times, with additional staff assisting at mealtime and transitions.
-This means MRM offers a teacher-student ratio consistently below the Minnesota DHS-mandated 1 to 7 children.

-MRM's Toddler program meets Monday–Friday from 8:30 a.m. to 3:30 p.m.
+MRM's Toddler program meets Monday–Friday from 8:30 a.m. to 3:30 p.m (for full day children).
 Before- and aftercare is also available.
 The program is designed to eliminate unnecessary transitions, allowing children to remain in the same familiar and protected setting, with the same teachers, during the school day.
 Research indicates that these transitions are very difficult for very young children, who require consistency and order in their day.

 The children who enroll in our Toddler Community program will find that it is an extension of their home environment.
 After the two-hour morning cycle, the children may play outside in the beautiful outdoor environment created especially for them.
 They have a lunch which encompasses family rituals; the children share responsibility for setting the table and for cleaning up after meals.
 After lunch, toddlers are given the opportunity to nap or rest.
 The afternoon portion of the day also provides opportunities for outside play and care of the outdoor environment.